 Voter registration desk (bureau d'inscription)

 Located at the election day polling stations, it is the place for electors to register to vote if their names are not already on the list of electors.
-It is staffed by a registration officer who fills out a registration certificate.
-Electors must provide acceptable identification and sign the certificate.
-An elector without identification may register under oath, when he or she is accompanied by another elector registered in the same polling division who can vouch for the unlisted person.
+It is staffed by a registration officer, who fills out a registration certificate.
+Electors must provide acceptable proof of identity and residence, and sign the certificate.
+An elector who can prove identity but not address may swear a written oath of residence, attested to by another elector registered in the same polling division.

 See List of electors.